pancake-library/pancake/documentation/functions/pancake.getSurfaceContact().md

 ## Outputs
 - `directions` <- Table containg surface contact for each side of the [object](http://mightypancake.games/#/documentation/topics/objects).
   * `left` <- Surface contact for left edge.
 This is the number of pancake pixels!
-  * `right` <- Surface contact for left edge.
+  * `right` <- Surface contact for right edge.
 This is the number of pancake pixels!
-  * `up` <- Surface contact for left edge.
+  * `up` <- Surface contact for up edge.
 This is the number of pancake pixels!
-  * `down` <- Surface contact for left edge.
+  * `down` <- Surface contact for down edge.
 This is the number of pancake pixels!

 ## Example